 SOME RECOMMENDATIONS TO CONSIDER

 - When packing for your tour there is much to consider.
 Please remember to bring your lightweight breathable, quick-drying clothing.
 It is best to bring long sleeves and long pants to protect yourself from the insects that will bite.
 Also, remembering that you are in the jungle.
-Good shoes are essential for your jungle hikes, a hat, a water bottle, mosquito repellant, sunscreen, and wet wipes.
+Not only good shoes are essential for your jungle hikes, but also a hat, a water bottle, mosquito repellant, sunscreen, and wet wipes.
 For your jungle walks it’s very handy to bring a lightweight backpack to carry your needs for the walk.

 - When in the jungle there is no way to get money from the bank.
 So before you fly to the jungle make sure you have enough money for the time you are there.
 The lodges will provide all your meals, but you will need to buy snacks and drinks while you are at the jungle lodge.
 Most lodges offer a tour in Puerto Maldonado that includes a visit to the local Market.
 So you might want to consider taking some money for that excursion.